JenniferSieber/react-travel-site-frontend/README.md

 # Getting Started with Create React App

 This Project is a Travel Site Front End version 1.
 I will be building backend.
 Currently all dynamic data pulled on the Card component is supplied via the data.js file in Components folder.
+I did not add my images to this repository currently.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).